 The millions of women suffering from dry eyes can tell you that dry, itchy, watery eyes are no fun.
 Dry eye syndrome is not just uncomfortable or a nuisance, but can also negatively impact productivity and quality of life.
 Dry eye tends to develop in those aged 50 and up, and affects more women than men.
 Below we'll explain why it's more prevalent among women than men.

 Dry eye syndrome (DES) is a condition characterized by dry, itchy, gritty and burning eyes.
 It occurs when the eye isn’t properly lubricated, either due to insufficient or poor-quality tears.
 Healthy tears are made up of a delicate balance of water, oil, and mucous, and any imbalance in this composition can result in dry eyes.

 The symptoms of dry-eye can range from mildly uncomfortable to incapacitating and can cause visual disturbances or corneal damage if left untreated.
-If you think you may have dry eyes, or experience any of the following symptoms, Dr. Timothy S. Gibbons can offer effective long-lasting relief.
+If you think you may have dry eyes, or experience any of the following symptoms, Dr. Jeffrey C. Johnson can offer effective long-lasting relief.

 Dry-eye symptoms include: